Rare 1885 baby names mix place names, surnames, and what exactly explains this? names. It makes for a quirky list.

 They’re the flipside of the Neglected Gems from the 1880s and 1890s.
 While the chart toppers of generations past may feel antique today, we remember and acknowledge them as given names.
 We all imagine that someone will bring back Ralph and Sallie – it’s just a question of when.

 If you’re wondering what counted as a chart-topper in 1885?
-Scroll to the bottom of the post for the Top 20 for boys and girls from the year.
+This post starts with the Top 100 most popular names from the year.
 A surprise or two mixes in with names we consider rock solid classics.

 But how about the names that never caught on?
 Will they fade from our collective memory?